-Now, I have a curious little 3-year-old.
+Now, I have a curious little 4-year-old.
 Last year, she lovingly begged me to tell her the entire story of why we celebrate Diwali.
-Holi is around the corner and I am certain of a repeat.
 So, I did what I always do- I turned to books and, in this case, turned to her books to refresh my own memory.

 As our children get older, it is important for them to read and be aware of our mythology for multiple reasons.
 Many Indian publishers are also beginning to realise mythology’s importance and have released some excellent books for older children and teenagers to read.

 Mythology is an important part of any culture.
 It plays a large role in the rituals followed in society, and in the way your community thinks and functions.
 In India, we are all thrilled when its Diwali.
 We love to light diyas, to decorate our houses, to indulge in delicious food, but are we confident enough to explain to our children why we celebrate Diwali?.
 Ramayan – The Epic Journey, is a lovely book through which our children can get a basic understanding of Ram’s story and why it is relevant to our culture.
 Culture is ultimately what defines our society, and what we stand for.
 In a world where our morals and values are challenged every day, a good grounding and understanding of what made us who we are can help our children stay strong.